FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

     If another engine is used, convert to this way: https://stackoverflow.com/a/20885980

+{:/comment}

 [toc]

-{:/comment}

 # Purpose and Scope

-The purpose of this document is to describe Multiple Loss Ratio search (MLRsearch), a data plane throughput search methodology optimized for software networking DUTs.
+The purpose of this document is to describe the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking devices.

 Applying vanilla [RFC2544] throughput bisection to software DUTs results in several problems: